 London's best spa hotels

 One of the swishest hotels in the capital, with its American Art Deco vibe throughout, The Beaumont exudes the hedonistic and sophisticated essence of the roaring ’20s.
 Dimly lit bars, acres of maple furniture and a gallery’s worth of art – it’s smart, unpretentious and positively plush.
 The small but perfectly formed spa in the basement of this bijou hotel makes for a very fancy central London chill-out spot.
 But that’s not all: it also boasts one of the only Moroccan hammams in London.
 So as you’d expect, Hammam treatments with a massage are one of the spa’s specialities.
-Bliss.
+Total bliss.

 Best for: pretending to be both beautiful and damned

 A short walk from the Tate Modern, this hotel sits conviniently along the Southbank, giving it one of the best locations in the city.
 And with interiors conceived by the Tom Dixon – you know, him of all the glorious shiny things that you want to fill your home with – it’s also kitted out with one of the sleekest looks around.
 Beautiful throughout, its impressive spa with central copper drip sculpture is an incredibly instagrammable spot to wind down.
 We’d recommend the signature mud cure treatment for a full-body exfoliation in a traditional Turkish bath.

 Best for: being almost villainously sleek

 Once government office, now a seriously-swanky hotel, the Corinthia is one of London’s swishest places to lay your head.
 What are it’s credentials?
 Well, have you seen the size of the chandelier in the lobby?
 It’s pretty much the size of the moon.
 And despite its central location, it boasts a beautifully calming spa which, being windowless, is the perfect place to close the door on the hustle and bustle of London.
 The space has 17 treatment rooms, an ampitheatre sauna, an indoor pool and vitality pool, a Daniel Galvin hair salon and a Margaret Dabbs nail salon.
 Crikey!

 Best for: avoiding the apocalypse